nigamaviral/DHT/README.md

 - An application to launch the chord network
 - It takes 1 argument: n -> to create n nodes in mininet

-- Hash function: SHA-1
+- Hash function: SHA-1.
-- Size of finger table: log base 2 of 160 (because keys are distributed among 160 bits)
+- Size of finger table: log base 2 of x = 160 (because keys are distributed among 160 bits). x is the size of the finger table.

-- This application gives an interface with following options:
+- This client application gives an interface with following options:
+    1. Lookup an item.
+    2. Insert an item.
+    3. Display pending client requests.

+- The chord server application gives an interface with following options:
+	0. Start Chord
     1. Add a node
     2. Remove a node
-    3. Lookup an item (will be asynchronous) - Dont Think So
-    4. Insert an item (will be asynchronous) - Dont Think So
-    5. Display current network - What does this mean ?
+    3. Display a node's sucessor and predecessor details
-    6. Display finger table (for debugging)
+    4. Display finger table (for debugging)
-    7. Display pending requests - What does this mean ?
-    8. Exit
+    5. Stop Chord

 Adding new node to chord network: